 Billing for zonal Cloud DNS zones and response policies works the same way as their global counterparts.

-- To create, update, list, and delete managed zones, see Manage zones.
+- To work with managed zones, see Create, modify, and delete zones.

 - To get an overview of Cloud DNS, see Cloud DNS overview.